 - issues with visual perception

-Some conditions that may cause temporary MCI include:
+Health conditions that may increase the risk of MCI include:

 Does MCI lead to dementia?